Logo

 Babies wake you up.
 Toddlers wake you up.
 And just when you think you’re finally getting uninterrupted sleep, your cat decides 3 AM is the perfect time for a house marathon.

-Solution: Try scheduled playtime before bed and quiet nighttime toys to keep them entertained.
+Try scheduled playtime with your kitties before bed and quiet nighttime toys to keep them entertained.
+They will appreciate the chance to spend quality time with you without sharing your attention with the kids!

 Final Verdict: Is It Worth It?